 Christine Zappella is a doctoral student in Art History at the University of Chicago and holds Master’s degrees in both Art History from CUNY Hunter College and Teaching (Math Concentration) from Pace University.
 Christine focuses on sixteenth century Italian painting.

 Chelsea Emelie Kelly

 Mickey Mayo at Mayo Studios

-A special thank you to Dr. Joseph Ugoretz, Director of Technology and Learning at Macaulay Honors College, City University of New York.
+A special thank you to Dr. Joseph Ugoretz, Associate Dean of Teaching, Learning and Technology at Macaulay Honors College, City University of New York.
 He has been responsible not only for the structure and technology behind the very successful first iterations of the smARThistory web-book, but he has kept a round-the-clock vigil since 2005 ensuring Smarthistory's avilability for our viewers.